 Wasps are a hugely diverse group of insects.
 Often brightly coloured, wasps come in a multitude of black, brown, yellow and red patterns.

-Most wasps have a nesting or maternal behaviour towards their young.
 Only ‘social’ wasps build large nests, with overlapping cohorts of many hundreds or thousands of workers.

 German social wasp (Vespula germanica)